What the app is#

 }

-Note: checkedIn is true only when action: "checkin" was passed and the decision was GRANT.
-On DENY or ALREADY_IN, the record is not modified regardless of the action.
+checkedIn is true only when action: "checkin" was passed and the decision was GRANT.
+On DENY, ALREADY_IN or WRONG_EVENT, the record is not modified regardless of the action.

 Events are created and edited directly via the HubSpot CRM API — this worksby.design API does not expose a create/update event endpoint.
 Use the standard HubSpot /crm/v3/objects/{objectTypeId} endpoints with the events custom object.